trychlos/pwix-accounts-ui/README.md

     These options let the application provides its own content for the corresponding fields.

-    Value is expected to be a string, or a function which returns a string.
+    Accepted values are expected to be a string, or a function which returns a string.

 - `signinLink`
 - `signupLink`
 - `resetLink`

-    Whether to display the relevant link in the bottom of the relevant panels.
+    Whether to display the corresponding link in the bottom of the relevant panels.

     A function can be provided by the application for this parm.
 The function will be called without argument and MUST return one of the accepted values.

-    Values: `true`|`false`, defaulting to `true`.
+    Accepted values are `true`|`false`, defaulting to `true`.

 - `signinLegendEmail`
 - `signinLegendPassword`